amot-dev/endshards/wiki/docs/index.md

 in the works, and even I don't know what will be in it yet, but I can promise a variety of biomes and an exciting new boss fight!

+## Wiki Structure
+The Progression section of the wiki explains the topics in a lore-friendly manner, but omits some details that can be discovered by the player.
+The rest of the wiki is akin to Endshards' technical manual.
+Every interaction (unless I forget one) is explained.

 ## Downloads
 Available on [GitHub](https://github.com/amot-dev/endshards/releases) and [Modrinth](https://modrinth.com/mod/endshards).
 Will soon be available on Curseforge.